TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupportForLocalization/Permissions/Index.rst

 Settings from groups and subgroups are all added together.

-If a user has no “Limit to languages” checkboxes set at all he can edit  *all languages* .
+If a user has no "Limit to languages" checkboxes set at all he can edit  *all languages* .

-Regardless of “Limit to languages” all users can edit records with “[All]” language.
+Regardless of "Limit to languages" all users can edit records with "[All]" language.

-Setting “Limit to languages” is not only good to protect translators from editing other languages or default content - it is also helpful to limit the confusion a user might have when faced with a Web>List display that includes localizations from 10 other languages!
+Setting "Limit to languages" is not only good to protect translators from editing other languages or default content - it is also helpful to limit the confusion a user might have when faced with a Web>List display that includes localizations from 10 other languages!